 National Inventory Status

 Taiwan - TCSI Yes

-Mexico - INSQ Yes
+Mexico - INSQ ISQ Yes

-Vietnam - NCI Yes
+Vietnam - NCI /ietnam - NCI Yes

 Russia - FBEPH Yes

 Legend: Yes = All CAS declared ingredients are on the inventory No = One or more of the CAS listed ingredients are not on the inventory.
 These ingredients may be exempt or will require registration.